astro-mat/PP5_E-Commerce_Application/README.md

 - No items in deals and clearance
 - Wishlist could allow for quantities.
 It could also include and add to bag button
 - Add more functionality to the wishlist page.
 Ability to change quantity, better layout to more closely match the shopping bag design, add to bag feature.
+- Improvements to the accessibility as detailed in [Accessibility Testing](#accessibility-testing).

 ## Search Engine Optimization (SEO) & Social Media Marketing